Aisha630/configs/README.md

 This repository houses my personalized terminal setup, encompassing Zsh shell configurations, Kitty terminal emulator settings, Neofetch system information display customizations, and a bespoke Oh My Posh theme.
 The objective is to achieve a harmonious blend of aesthetics, functionality, and performance for an optimized terminal experience.

-To bring this config to any ssh session, we utilize [xxh](https://github.com/xxh/xxh.git).
+To bring this config to any ssh session, we can utilize [xxh](https://github.com/xxh/xxh.git).

 ---